 A final source is from the book of Acts which narrates Christ’s execution by Pilate, his burial in a tomb, resurrection, and resurrection appearances (13:28-31).

-In terms of independent attestation, the historian has six independent sources attesting to Christ’s burial in the form of the pre-Mark passion narrative, the source behind Luke and John not found in Mark, M, John, Acts, and Paul.
+In terms of independent attestation, the historian has six sources attesting to Christ’s burial: the pre-Mark passion narrative, the source behind Luke and John not found in Mark, M, John, Acts, and Paul.
 Given that historians are often pleased to have just two independent sources confirming a historical event, this appears quite compelling.
 According to John Robinson, the burial is perhaps one of “the earliest and best-attested facts about Jesus” (8)

-According to the criterion of enemy attestation an event is attested to by the enemies of a historical figure or movement which historians believe gives it a high probability.
+According to the criterion of enemy attestation, an event is attested to by the enemies of a historical figure or movement and historians believe that this provides the event with a high probability.
 The burial seems to satisfy this criterion.
 Three historical sources claim that Jews accused the disciples of stealing Christ’s body from the tomb, namely, the Gospel of Matthew (28:13), Dialogue with Tryphyo (Justin Martyr), and De Spectaculis (Tertullian).
 However, the strength of this ultimately rides on the reliability of Matthew’s narrative of the Jews alleging that the disciples stole the body (28:13), which has come into doubt for some historians as a matter of objective history.
 However, assuming that Matthew’s detail can be accepted, it would suggest that Christ’s tomb was found empty which would assume that he was buried within it.
 At no point, according to Matthew, did the Jews claim that Christ wasn’t buried, rather they claimed that the disciples had stolen his body from the tomb.